zeditor01/using_zowe/docs/deploying_ums_and_daf.md

 1. IZPB1R makes changes to the IZP class definition that are necessary to support RACF generic profiles.
 2. The IBM-supplied CDT entry does not support generic profiles
 3. By specifying profileQualifier:S0W1 in ZWEYAML I am requiring generic profiles
-4. IZPGENER generated jobs that perform RACF PERMITs against generic profiles rather than discrete profiles
+4. IZPGENER generated job IZPB2R (below) that defines generic profiles rather than discrete profiles.
+These profiles would not work id the CDT entry didn't allow generic profiles.

 So, I edited the IZPB1R job to remove the RDEF command, so that all the subsequent RALT commands were executed, and the IBM-supplied IZP class definition is changed to support generic profiles.